-Traditionally, quest is that long, arduous search promising our heart's desire.
-In these paintings, rectangular, airy spaces serve as fields for action, or articulated spaces for pause and reflection.
-We are creatures without wings and do what we can to open up our grounded place.
+Traditionally, a quest is that long, arduous journey promising our heart's desire.
+In this project, airy groundless spaces serve as fields for action, or articulated places for pause and reflection.
+Lacking wings, we do what we can to open up our grounded place.
 Accompanied by desire and fear, we are prepared from an early age by communal stories and games to venture out.

 In this project, I use narrative photos as a sketchbook and some images become transformed using paper stencils and intensive screen-printing to become parts of larger tableaus.
 Laborious as the method is, I like the precision with shift and volumetric presence screenprinting can give an image made of many layers of highly transparent color, and the risk in knowing results only when the screen is lifted.
 It's like painting blind.

 Drawing is used as counterpoint with each step being provisional as I measure the value of transparent, performative marks which I cannot change, against the long slough of layering and labor which can change most anything.